abulka/lcodemaps/README.md

 ## Evolution - stage 1
 ![hand_crafted_early_code_map](https://raw.github.com/abulka/lcodemaps/master/images/handcrafted-code-map-andy.png)

-Over the years, this has developed into a methodology of sorts.
-Then I started copying and pasting code fragment screenshots into a paint tool - why re-write when you can copy and paste!
-I connected the boxes with lines and added narrative text comments.
+Over the years, this became a useful and effective habit: when stuck, take a breath, respect the difficulty of the situation and - build a literate code map.
+Eventually I started copying and pasting code fragment screenshots into a paint tool - why re-write when you can copy and paste!
+I connected the boxes with lines and added use usual narrative text comments.
 This was a *little* more professional, but gee - I wish I had auto-layout so that I could squeeze and rearrange the diagram when I discovered new things.
-Here is an example of an old hand built digital literate code map diagram:
+Here is an example of an old hand built 'digital' literate code map diagram:

 ## Evolution - stage 2
 ![screenshot_crafted_early_code_map](https://raw.github.com/abulka/lcodemaps/master/images/handcrafted-screenshot-based-code-map-andy.jpg)

-Then I moved on to using PlantUML markup code - allowing the diagrams and notes to be automatically laid out, be pretty to look at and maintainable.
+Finally I moved on to using PlantUML markup code - allowing the diagrams and notes to be automatically laid out, be pretty to look at and maintainable.

 ## Evolution - stage 3
 ![code map example 01](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/abulka/lcodemaps/master/plantuml/example-01.puml&fmt=svg)